-C. Other Definitions:

-- 1. Complainant: A person alleged, in a report to the Title IX Officer, to have experienced Prohibited Conduct. - 2.
+- C. Other Definitions: - 1.
+Complainant: A person alleged, in a report to the Title IX Officer, to have experienced Prohibited Conduct. - 2.
 Confidential Resources: The following employees who receive information about Prohibited Conduct in their confidential capacity: - a.
-Care Advocates, - b.
+CARE - b.
 Ombuds, - c.
 Licensed counselors in student counseling centers and in employee assistance programs, - d.
-Any persons with a professional license requiring confidentiality (including health center employees but excluding campus legal counsel), or someone who is supervised by such a person.
+Any persons with a professional license requiring confidentiality (including health center employees but excluding campus legal counsel), or someone who is supervised by such a person, and - e.
+Pastoral counselors (persons associated with a religious order or denomination, who are recognized by that religious order or denomination as someone who provides confidential counseling).